spacecakes/arboreal/readme.md

 [html5shiv](https://github.com/aFarkas/html5shiv) is used to support older versions of IE that don't support semantic HTML.
 This is a script that simply replaces semantic elements with older generic versions.

 ###Flexbox
 The website is built using `display: flex` to align much of the content.
-This does not work in older browsers.
+This does not work in older browsers, but the site remains readable without it with one notable exception: the menubar.
+I made a simpler version using `float` that is compatible with old browsers.

 ###Tested browsers
 * Safari 11